-Portland does however have the Portland Trailblazers basketball team and a local soccer team, the Timbers.
+Portland does, however, have the Portland Trailblazers basketball team and a local soccer team, the Timbers.
 People seem to care a lot about them.
 Again, not into sports, care levels are null.
 However growing up in Oakland I used to be a huge A’s and Raiders fan(they’re following me to Las Vegas) and even still love tailgating with all of the friends.
 There is no tailgating in this city.
-People just go to really expensive bars before the games.
+People go to really expensive bars before the games instead.
 It’s not in the slightest bit close to what a tailgating city has to offer.
 If Portland had a Football team, what would the name be?
 Please go answer and see what I’ve come up with.

 27) Locals Hate Californians

-People online(go troll them, easy triggering) will talk all kinds of trash about how they hate people from California and they will even blame us for the local landlords raising rents and profiting, but when it comes down to it, face to face, I’ve never had anyone talk trash about me being from California.
-I have had people buy be a drink though.
-In fact I would say that 80% of the people I meet here are from other states.
+People online(go troll them, easy triggering) will talk all kinds of trash about how they hate people from California, and they will even blame us for the local landlords raising rents and profiting, but when it comes down to it, face to face, I’ve never had anyone talk trash about me being from California.
+I have had people buy me a drink though.
+In fact, I would say that 80% of the people I meet here are from other states.
 Even those online trash talkers have only been here for 5 to 15 years.
 It’s how the world works, people move.
-Obviously some don’t get it.
+Some don’t get it.
 Even those born and raised here, you’re not special.
 In fact, if anything you are deprived because you don’t get to explore like us city hopping nomads.